Threshold Voltage CMOS Solution

 How to Calculate Threshold Voltage CMOS?

-Threshold Voltage CMOS calculator uses Threshold Voltage = (Threshold Voltage of NMOS Without Body Bias+sqrt(1/Transconductance Ratio)*(Supply Voltage+(Threshold Voltage of PMOS Without Body Bias)))/(1+sqrt(1/Transconductance Ratio)) to calculate the Threshold Voltage, The Threshold Voltage CMOS formula is defined as the minimum voltage required at the gate of a MOSFET to initiate a channel between the source and drain terminals.
-It determines when the transistor transitions from the off state to the on state, affecting the overall performance of CMOS circuits.
+Threshold Voltage CMOS calculator uses Threshold Voltage = (Threshold Voltage of NMOS Without Body Bias+sqrt(1/Transconductance Ratio)*(Supply Voltage+(Threshold Voltage of PMOS Without Body Bias)))/(1+sqrt(1/Transconductance Ratio)) to calculate the Threshold Voltage, Threshold Voltage CMOS refers to the minimum voltage applied to the gate terminal of a MOSFET required to establish a conducting channel between the source and drain terminals.
+It determines the device's on/off state and influences its switching characteristics and overall performance in digital circuits.
 Threshold Voltage is denoted by Vth symbol.

 How to calculate Threshold Voltage CMOS using this online calculator?
 To use this online calculator for Threshold Voltage CMOS, enter Threshold Voltage of NMOS Without Body Bias (VT0,n), Transconductance Ratio (Kr), Supply Voltage (VDD) & Threshold Voltage of PMOS Without Body Bias (VT0,p) and hit the calculate button.
 Here is how the Threshold Voltage CMOS calculation can be explained with given input values -> 1.374852 = (0.6+sqrt(1/2.5)*(3.3+((-0.7))))/(1+sqrt(1/2.5)).